World Sailing play their Joker . . . Again

 ‘The ‘long list’ of equipment will provide event organisers, MNAs and sailors with opportunities to train, compete at events and host Olympic Qualification Events in equipment that is readily available and affordable in their continent.’

 And . . .
-‘Equipment selected from for the Olympic Qualification Events and Olympic Games will be chosen from the ‘long list’.’
+‘Equipment selected (from) for the Olympic Qualification Events and Olympic Games will be chosen from the ‘long list’.’

 No mention is made of how this ‘long list’ will be compiled, although a lot of manufacturers will no doubt be getting in contact with WS to get ‘their choice’ on the list ASAP.